 Our quality management system ensures that all Puritan Products brand products comply with applicable global standards such as GHS labelling of chemicals and GHS compliant Safety Data Sheets (SDS).
 All our SDS and labels have been updated to the GHS standard.

 What is GHS?

 GHS stands for the Globally Harmonized System of Classification and Labelling of Chemicals.
 It is an international approach to hazard communication, providing agreed criteria for classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
 For more detailed information, click here.

-Why did OSHA decide to modify the Hazard Communication Standard (HCS) currently in place?
+OSHA modifications to the Hazard Communication Standard (HCS)

 OSHA decided to adopt the GHS to improve safety and the health of workers through more effective communications of chemical hazards.
 Since the inception of the HCS in 1983, chemical manufacturers and importers were allowed to convey information on labels and material safety data sheets in whatever format they chose.
 The GHS provides a standardized approach including criteria for determining what hazardous effects a chemical poses, as well as standardized label elements assigned by hazard class and category, along with safety data sheets that provide important information in a specific order.